Hypersensitivity Pneumonitis

 Clinical signs and symptoms on physical examination and history, as follows:

-Chest radiograph or CT scan shows radiographic evidence.
+Chest radiography or CT shows radiographic evidence.

-Bronchoscopic alveolar lavage (BAL) shows evidence of lymphocytic predominance.
+BAL fluid shows evidence of lymphocytic predominance.

 Pathologic evidence, as follows:

 Precipitating antibodies against potential antigens may be present in serum and BAL specimens.
-Antibodies may be present in up to 40-50% of exposed individuals, even those without disease.
+Antibodies may be present in as many as 40-50% of exposed individuals, even those without disease.
 Precipitins thus indicate prior exposure and sensitization but do not necessarily represent active disease.
-This is further confounded by the fact that many patients with clinical disease have no detectable antibodies, because of either testing with an inappropriate antibody or cessation of exposure.
-Some groups suggest testing for a wider array of precipitins to increase sensitivity; however, utility and cost-effectiveness have yet to be verified.
-Some centers may offer ELISA testing, which can be more sensitive for precipitins.
+This is further confounded by the finding that many patients with clinical disease have no detectable antibodies, because of either testing with an inappropriate antibody or cessation of exposure.

 Imaging Studies